davidaavilar/panw-prisma-cloud/fargate_defender_cloudformation/README.md

 # Convert a unprotected task to a protected task Definition (Fargate)

-This script help you to convert a YAML AWS CloudFormation with a Fargate Task Definition into a protected TaskDefinition with Prisma Cloud App-Embedded Defender for Fargate.
+This script helps you to convert a YAML AWS CloudFormation with a Fargate Task Definition into a protected TaskDefinition with Prisma Cloud App-Embedded Defender for Fargate.

 The script will find the resource with "AWS::ECS::TaskDefinition" in the Cloudformation and will add the Defender en every taskDefinition.